hampet1/arch_data_analysis_and_model_for_cultural_classifier/README.md

 ## Usage

 Classifier distinguishes between two very simalar archaeological cultures in terms of material culture.
 The input data (attributes) includes geospacial data related to the archaeological sites, the output is one of the archaeological cultures.
+The input takes 6 different attributes, namely: distance to river, distance above river, viewshed, normalized height, terrain variability 500m, Terrain variability 1000m.

 For more information regarding input data please checkout the [guideline](https://cultural-classifier.herokuapp.com/guideline).

 For more info please checkout the website [about project](https://cultural-classifier.herokuapp.com/about-project)